-- European Council: President, Van Rompuy (Box 2.7, Fig 2.6), now Tusk, former PM Poland - Heads of state and deals with broad parameters of EU policy - 'Conclusions of Presidency' document at end of each meeting. - Put into legal format though only after Council Meetings. - Council of European Union or Council of Ministers (Fig 2.7) - All elected officials.
-Main task is to adopt new laws. - QMV for 80% of decisions - Approval Parliament also required for most new laws (see Chap 3). - Decides also on foreign (e.g. aid, Fig 2.8) and peace-keeping issues.

-- Presidency of the EU: Commission V Council v country PM. - 'Foreign minister'.
-Ashton (Box 2.8) but Mogherini now - European Commission: propose and initiate, administer/implement.
+- European Council: President (Tusk) former PM Poland; successor? - Heads of state and deals with broad parameters of EU policy - 'Conclusions of Presidency' document at end of each meeting.

+- Put into legal format though only after Council Meetings. - Council of European Union or Council of Ministers - All elected officials.
+Main task is to adopt new laws. - QMV for 80% of decisions - Approval Parliament also required for most new laws (see Chap 3). - Decides also on foreign and peacekeeping issues. - Presidency of the EU: Commission V Council v country PM. - 'Foreign minister'.
+Mogherini: successor? - European Commission: propose and initiate, administer/implement (see Fig 2.3 and Fig below).
-- And provides surveillance and enforcement of competition law - 'Guardian' of EU and 'Standardbearers' for EU integration - Membership and Size of Commission an issue in Lisbon Treaty (Fig 2.8).

-- Chosen together and for five years

-- Must be approved by EU Parliament.

-- Commission nominated by national govts but not as representatives.

-- Juncker had no role in who appointed but had power to allocated briefs
+- And provides surveillance and enforcement of competition law - 'Guardian' of EU and 'Standardbearers' for EU integration - Membership and Size of Commission an issue in Lisbon Treaty - Chosen together and for five years - Must be approved by EU Parliament. - Commission nominated by national govts but not as representatives. - Juncker had no role in who appointed but had power to allocate briefs

 - Ministries or DGs.
-About 17,000 employed, less than Vienna city council.

-- Right of initiative crucial.
-Huge consultation though.

-- Executive powers in Competition;

-biggest trading block in world

-- Brussels the 'world capital' of competition and regulatory policy.

-- Others follow when it sets standards

-- Consensus decision making.

-European Parliament (Fig 2.9).
+About 17,000 employed, less than Vienna city council. - Right of initiative crucial.
+Huge consultation though (see Figs 2.3 and 2.4) - Executive powers in Competition; biggest trading block in world - Brussels the 'world capital' of competition and regulatory policy. - Others follow when it sets standards - Consensus decision making (Fig. 2.4) - European Parliament (Fig 2.4 and Table 2.1).
 Increased legislative power and 'check' on Commission.

-Ukip members turn their backs on EU anthem, Beethoven's 'Ode to Joy', at opening of new Parliament, June 2014
+Brexit party members turn their backs on EU anthem, Beethoven's 'Ode to Joy', at opening of new Parliament, July 2nd 2019

 - 'Conscience' of EU. - Smaller nations over represented - Not organized on national but EU party basis. - Location rows.
-Strasbourg v Luxembourg v Brussels. - Council and Parliament the democratic controls.

-Low turnout though and fought on local issues.
+Strasbourg v Luxembourg v Brussels. - Council and Parliament the democratic controls. - Low turnout and fought on local issues.
+Change in 2019: turnout up from 41% to 50% and fought partly on EU issues

-- Court of Justice (Fig 2.10).
+- Court of Justice.
 Settles disputes. - Unexpectedly large impact on EU integration.